 Heated cooking oil increases the concentration of inflammatory compounds absorbable by the food.
 Once absorbed, these inflammatory compounds increase the chances of contracting chronic diseases such as cardiovascular disease.

 If you use an air fryer, you don't have to worry about such an instance.
-You are generally at a lower risk of contracting the cardiovascular disease because the saturated fat residue in air-fried foods is minimal.
+You are generally at a lower risk of contracting cardiovascular disease because the saturated fat residue in air-fried foods is minimal.

 3. Helps In Weight Loss